Renal Tumors down arrow

 Standard Risk

-• Stage I, FH, Wilms tumors with loss of heterozygosity for 1p and 16q, AND are either age more than 2 years or tumor weight more than 550 g.
+• Stage I, FH, Wilms tumors with loss of heterozygosity for 1p and 16q, AND either age more than 2 years or tumor weight more than 550 g.

 • Stage II, FH, Wilms tumor with any weight of tumor or any patient age